When it comes to Trade embellishments, The RNZAOC and its predecessors had very few.

 - Ammunition Technical Officers: Completion of one year’s practical experience after graduating from the ATO course in either Australia or the United Kingdom

-- Ammunition Technicians: Qualified in all aspects of the trade (on Average 5 to 6 years service),
+- Ammunition Technicians: Qualified in all aspects of the trade (on average 5 to 6 years of service),

 As the badge was identical to the RAOC AT badge, it was decided in 1988 to include fern fonds to give it a significant New Zealand Character.

-The Honourable and Ancient Appointment of Conductor has origins dating back to 1327 where they are mentioned in the Statute of Westminister as the men whose job it was to conduct soldiers to places of assembly.
+The Honourable and Ancient Appointment of Conductor has origins dating back to 1327.
+They are mentioned in the Statute of Westminister as the men whose job was to conduct soldiers to places of assembly.
 The “Conductor of Ordnance” is also mentioned in the records of the siege of Boulogne in 1544.
-Surviving as an appointment directly related to the handling of stores in the British army until the late 19th century, the appointment was formalised by Royal Warrant on 11 January 1879 which established conductors of supplies (in the Army Service Corps) and conductors of stores (in the Ordnance Store Branch) as warrant officers, ranking above all non-commissioned officers.
+Surviving as an appointment directly related to the handling of stores in the British army until the late 19th century, the appointment was formalised by Royal Warrant on 11 January 1879.
+This established conductors of supplies (in the Army Service Corps) and conductors of stores (in the Ordnance Store Branch) as to warrant officers, ranking above all non-commissioned officers.

 Conductor Badges 1916 – 1930